Motty-har/phase-4-project/README.md

 Here you can view more information about the coach (including how to get in contact with them) and see reviews that other athletes have left.
 You can also leave a review for other future athletes to know about your experience.

+##About the Project
+This project utilizes a React frontend for the user interface and a Flask RESTful backend for handling the server-side functionality.
+The database is managed by PostgreSQL.

+##Conclusion

+In conclusion, Coached presents an innovative platform designed to connect athletes with their ideal sports coaches.
+The seamless user experience begins with a user-friendly interface powered by React on the frontend.
+Whether you are exploring the website for the first time or returning to log in, the intuitive design ensures a smooth onboarding process.

+Coached emphasizes user engagement by allowing athletes to browse through a diverse array of coaches, read authentic reviews, and make informed decisions about their coaching journey.
+The backend, built with Flask RESTful, ensures efficient server-side operations, providing a responsive and dynamic platform for users.

+Powered by a PostgreSQL database, Coached not only facilitates coach-athlete connections but also enables users to contribute to the community by leaving valuable reviews.
+This project stands as a testament to the synergy of React, Flask, and PostgreSQL, delivering a comprehensive solution for the sports coaching landscape.

+Embark on your coaching journey with Coached, where finding the perfect match is just a click away.